画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 Supervisor: Shoma Toida

 CEO of BUSCA LLC.
 Head of FROM ARTIST.
-Started his career as a marketer, worked for a business company and an advertising agency before going independent.
-Completed marketing-related programs at multiple graduate schools and business schools, including the University of California, Berkeley and London Business School.
-He also studied the MBA core curriculum at Macquarie University and the importance of art in education at the University of British Columbia.
+Started his career as a marketer, he worked for a business company and an advertising agency before going independent.
+He completed marketing-related programs at several graduate schools and business schools, including the University of California, Berkeley and London Business School.
+He also completed the MBA core curriculum at Macquarie University and studied the importance of art in education at the University of British Columbia.

 #fromartist #FromArtist